Search

 As I discuss in this video, I also like to recall my memorized monologues in different orders to make the memorization process go even faster:

-Step Five: The Power of Writing
+Step Six: The Power of Writing

 Even before you feel fully confident in hour associations, I recommend you start writing your monologue out from memory by hand.

+Yes, you can type what you’ve memorized if you’re a computer fan, but I don’t think that you’ll get the same benefits.
 Writing by hand is organic, uses more muscles and more of your eyes due to the hand-eye coordination that is not necessarily engaged by typing.

-How many times should you write it out?
-This is a personal preference.
-I wrote my TEDx Talk by hand three times for good measure, and one time I wrote it out backwards from memory.
+Ultimately, the answer will come down to personal preference.
+I wrote my TEDx Talk by hand three times for good measure.
+I even wrote it out backwards one of those times to make sure it was extra committed to memory.

-Step Six: Speak Your Monologue
+Step Seven: Speak Your Monologue

 I’m a believer in memorizing the text of a monologue simply as text.
 I don’t worry too much about its meaning or the emotions involved because all of that can be considered from within memory later.